Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     `hv_disconnect(self)`
     :   "Used to close close the connection with the VMware Horizon REST API's

+`Entitlements(url: str, access_token: dict)`
+:   Default object for the Entitlements class for the entitlement of resources.

+    ### Methods

+    `delete_application_pools_entitlements(self, application_pool_data: dict)`
+    :   Creates an application pool.

+        Requires application_pool_data as a dict
+        Available for Horizon 8 2006 and later.

+    `delete_desktop_pools_entitlements(self, desktop_pools_data: list)`
+    :   Delete the bulk entitlements for a set of desktop pools.

+        Requires desktop_pools_data as a list.
+        Available for Horizon 8 2006 and later.

+    `get_application_pool_entitlement(self, application_pool_id: str) ‑> list`
+    :   Returns the IDs of users or groups entitled to a given application pool

+        Requires applictaion_pool_id
+        Available for Horizon 8 2006 and later.

+    `get_application_pools_entitlements(self, maxpagesize: int = 100, filter: dict = '') ‑> list`
+    :   Lists the entitlements for Application Pools in the environment.

+        Allows for filtering, either application_pool id can be used to filter on id key and or ad_user_or_group_ids can be filtered on.
+        Available for Horizon 8 2006 and later.

+    `get_desktop_pool_entitlement(self, desktop_pool_id: str) ‑> list`
+    :   Returns the IDs of users or groups entitled to a given desktop pool

+        Requires desktop_pool_id
+        Available for Horizon 8 2006 and later.

+    `get_desktop_pools_entitlements(self, maxpagesize: int = 100, filter: dict = '') ‑> list`
+    :   Lists the entitlements for desktop Pools in the environment.

+        Allows for filtering, either desktop_pool id can be used to filter on id key and or ad_user_or_group_ids can be filtered on.
+        Available for Horizon 8 2006 and later.

+    `new_application_pools_entitlements(self, application_pool_data: dict)`
+    :   Creates an application pool.

+        Requires application_pool_data as a dict
+        Available for Horizon 8 2006 and later.

+    `new_desktop_pools_entitlements(self, desktop_pools_data: list)`
+    :   Create the bulk entitlements for a set of desktop pools.

+        Requires desktop_pools_data as a list
+        Available for Horizon 8 2006 and later.

 `External(url: str, access_token: dict)`
 :   Default object for the External class for resources that are external to Horizon environment.